dhivyapriyar/Search-Algorithm/README.md

 register no.: 22008389
 ```
 def binarySearchIter(array, k, low, high):
-# Write your code here to find the middle value and check if the desired item
-is above or below the middle value

     while low <= high:

         mid = low + (high - low)//2